-The Company also establishes an allowance for product returns.
-The Company analyzes historical returns, current economic trends and changes in customer demand and acceptance of products when evaluating the adequacy of sales returns.
-As the returns are processed as credits on future purchases, the allowance is recorded against the balance of trade accounts receivable.
-In addition, the Company establishes an allowance for estimated price concessions related to its distributor agreements.
-The Company estimates credits to distributors based on the historical rate of credits provided to distributors relative to sales or, for some customers the credit is based on a previously negotiated fixed rate.
-At March 31, 2018, the allowance for product returns and the allowance for price concessions were \$173,000 and \$399,000, respectively.
+The Company estimates credits to distributors based on the historical rate of credits provided to distributors relative to sales.
+At September 30, 2018, the allowance for product returns and the allowance for price concessions were \$230,000 and \$362,000, respectively.
 At December 31, 2017, the allowance for product returns and the allowance for price concessions were \$147,000 and \$0, respectively.